ESP32 Gas Leak Detection System with MQ Sensor and LED Alarm – DIY Project

 System with MQ Sensor

 Monitor LPG, methane, smoke, and harmful gases in real-time.
 A red LED alert fires when gas concentration crosses the danger threshold.
-Fully simulatable in Wokwi — no hardware required to get started.
+Fully simulatable in Wokwi — no hardware required.

 Project Overview & Working Principle